ytakefuji/openai/README.md

 (2) 武藤 佳恭 (Takefuji Yoshiyasu) - マイポータル - researchmap. https://researchmap.jp/ytakefuji.
 (3) ytakefuji (Yoshiyasu Takefuji) · GitHub. https://github.com/ytakefuji.
 </pre>

+Hint:

+If AI does not respose to your query, add an extra word such as professor or dr. In other words, ask "who is Professor yoshiyasu takefuji?"

 3. Query to AI: show a list of publications by yoshiyasu takefuji in 2023.
 <pre>
 Answer from AI: